 For the one hundred and twenty seven who answered the questionnaire related to food & beverage businesses, the position they held in the business was sixty-eight point five percent (68.5%) the owner of the business, seventy-six point four percent (76.4%) were men and the largest percentage in the age groups was thirty-eight point six percent (38.6%) between 36 and 45 years old.
 Participants were mainly Bachelor's Degree with forty one point seven percent (41.7%).
 Regarding the business profile, seventy eight point seven percent (78.7%) are restaurants.
 The largest percentages of the sample are businesses from Magnesia twenty two percent (22%), the Cyclades sixteen point five percent (16.5%) and Attica twelve point six (12.6%).
 (41.7%) forty one point seven percent are businesses that have been active for more than 15 years.
-(86.6%) eighty six point six percent all year round.
+(86.6%) eighty six point six percent do not belong to any chain/group and fifty nine point one percent (59.1%) operate all year round.
 (33.1%) thirty three point one percent are responsible for the implementation of digital marketing, the business owner who possesses basic knowledge, and the smallest percentage is three point one percent (3.1%) other.